 Step 3: File the Nonprovisional Patent Application (NPA)

-Ok, so this is the application which is commonly referred to as the “Nonprovisional”, sometimes as shorthand “Utility” application.
+Ok, so this is the application for patents which is commonly referred to as the “Nonprovisional”, sometimes as shorthand “Utility” application.
 However, the latter is a misnomer, because a PPA is actually a Utility application.

 This article gives the key differences between a provisional and nonprovisional, here.